apigee/registry/cmd/registry/README.md

   following:

   ```
-  registry upload bulk discovery --project-id PROJECT_ID
+  registry upload bulk discovery --project-id $PROJECT_ID
   ```

-  As above, `PROJECT_ID` should be replaced with your registry project id.
+  As above, `$PROJECT_ID` should be set to your registry project id.

 - `registry apply` reads API information from YAML files using a mechanism similar to `kubectl apply`.
 For details, see